Looking at the Lethal Potential for Lysergic Acid

 Taking too much LSD can lead to other health problems though, some of which can be quite dangerous.
 These include vomiting and trouble breathing.
 It can trigger psychosis and seizures, and render you unconscious.

 A better question may not be “Can LSD kill you?” but what effects could it have that could lead to deadly behavior?
-While LSD overdose is rare, “bad trips” are not.
+While overdoses on acid may be rare, “bad trips” are not.
 These often lead to poor decisions that put the user in danger.

 This includes engaging in dangerous behaviors that lead to personal injury.
 There have been incidents of people jumping out of windows, running into traffic, or threatening law enforcement personnel in an altered state.
 While impaired, they may experience extreme anxiety that can increase the risk of suicide.